Saule-Atymtayeva/Khan_Academy_stats_lectures/README.md

 # Khan_Academy_stats_lectures
-Lectures based on the Khan Academy Statistics and probability course
+Lecture notes based on the Khan Academy Statistics and probability course